Weather in Los Angeles, California. LA Has Most Pleasant Weather in The US!

 Weather & Mental Health

 Bad Weather Can Make a Bad Mood Worse.
 If you have mental health problems or recovering from addiction, it might be a good idea to keep track of the things that affect your mood and overall mental health.
 One of these things is the weather.
 One study found that if you’re in a good mood, the weather won’t have much effect on your mood, but if you’re in a bad mood, the weather can make it worse.
 The actual results of the study were a bit of a mixed bag because people tend to respond to weather differently.
 Participants did tend to report that an increase in temperature gave them more energy.
 Worse mood also seemed to correlate with less sun and more wind.
 These effects were relatively small but still significant.
 What’s more, some people appear to be more sensitive to weather variations than others.
-According to American Psychiatric Association, the important thing is to notice how weather affects you and recognize when an oppressive weather might be partly responsible for your lousy mood.
+According to American Psychiatric Association, the important thing is to notice how weather affects you and recognize when oppressive weather might be partly responsible for your lousy mood.

-Most people with substance use issues or mental health issues such as depression, anxiety, ADHD, PTSD, bipolar disorder, personality disorders are more likely to be affected by the weather.
-While we can’t control the weather, being aware of how the weather affects your mood can help make you less vulnerable to its possible effects and allows you to make adjustments.
+Most people with substance use issues or mental health issues such as depression, anxiety, ADHD, PTSD, bipolar disorder, and personality disorders are more likely to be affected by the weather.
+While we can’t control the weather, being aware of how the weather affects your mood can help make you less vulnerable to its possible effects and allow you to make adjustments.

 Published: July 14, 2021